Arjunmehta312/Gambling-Simulator/README.md

 - Deal Card: Selects a random card from the deck, removes it from the deck, and returns it.
 - Calculate Hand Value: Calculates the total value of a hand.
 If the total value exceeds 21 and there are Aces in the hand, it reduces the total value by 10 for each Ace until the value is 21 or less, or there are no more Aces to adjust.
-- Play Sound: Plays a sound effect based on the action (deal, win, lose).

 **BlackjackApp Class**

-- Initialization: Initializes the main application window, setting up the initial state and creating the GUI components.
+- Initialization: Initializes the Blackjack game window, setting up the initial state and creating the GUI components.
 - Create Widgets: Sets up the GUI components, including labels, buttons, and entry fields for displaying game information and allowing user actions.
 - Update Balance: Updates the balance label to reflect the current balance.
 - Place Bet: Validates the bet amount and starts a new round if the bet is valid.